 III.
 HAMS Harm Reduction Guidelines

 HAMS support meetings can be live, in a chat room, or by email.
-Nevertheless, all HAMS support meetings follow simple guidelines:
+But all HAMS support meetings follow simple guidelines.

 - HAMS encourages people to choose and pursue their own drinking goals.

 - It supports any and every positive change in drinking behavior.